NODE-Collective/specification/SPECIFICATION.md

 ### applicant

 Primary applicant who can apply for the incentive.
-There may be an option in the incentive for multiple applicants to be the primary applicant.
+There MAY be an option in the incentive for multiple applicants to be the primary applicant.

 | Value            | Description                                                                   |
 | -----------------| ------------------------------------------------------------------------------|